Subotica: Habsburg Monarchy

-1848/1849 Revolutions
+Revolution of 1848–49

-During the 1848-49 revolution, the proclaimed borders of autonomous Serbian Vojvodina included Subotica, but Serb troops could not establish control in the region.
+During the 1848–49 Revolution, the proclaimed borders of autonomous Serbian Vojvodina included Subotica, but Serb troops could not establish control in the region.
 On 5 March 1849, at the locality named Kaponja (between Tavankut and Bajmok), there was a battle between the Serb and Hungarian armies, which was won by the Hungarians.

-The first newspaper in the town was also published during the 1848/49 revolution—it was called Honunk állapota ("State of Our Homeland") and was published in Hungarian by Károly Bitterman's local printing company.
+The first newspaper in the town was also published during the 1848–49 revolution—it was called Honunk állapota ("State of Our Homeland") and was published in Hungarian by Károly Bitterman's local printing company.
 Unlike most Serbs and Croats who confronted the Hungarians, part of the local Bunjevci people supported the Hungarian revolution.

 In 1849, after the Hungarian revolution of 1848 was defeated by the Russian and Habsburg armies, the town was separated from the Kingdom of Hungary together with most of the Bačka region, and became part of a separate Habsburg province, called Voivodeship of Serbia and Banat of Temeschwar.
 The administrative centre of this new province was Timișoara.
 The province existed until 1860.
 During the existence of the voivodeship, in 1853, Subotica acquired its impressive theatre.

-Hungarian administration
+Austria-Hungary

 After the establishment of the Dual-Monarchy in 1867, there followed what is often called the "golden age" of city development of Subotica.
 Many schools were opened after 1867 and in 1869 the railway connected the city to the world.
 In 1896 an electrical power plant was built, further enhancing the development of the city and the whole region.
 Subotica now adorned itself with its remarkable Central European, fin de siècle architecture.
 In 1902 a Jewish synagogue was built in the Art Nouveau style.

 Between 1849 and 1860 it was part of the Voivodeship of Serbia and Banat of Temeschwar.